 As the Coronavirus Disease 2019 virus (COVID-19) continues to impact our community, Sterling Ridge Orthopaedics and Sports Medicine (SROSM) is doing its part to collaborate with health officials and the government to slow the spread of the virus.
 SROSM values the health of our patients, staff, and community.
 We at SROSM are monitoring the situation and will do what is in the best interest of our patients to ensure their safety and the safety of the staff caring for our patients.

 In an effort to do our part, SROSM is implementing strategies to slow the spread of the virus for the safety of our patients and staff.
 Those strategies are:

 - Rescheduling patients and not scheduling new patients that feel unwell with fever/cough/fatigue/shortness of breath, recent history of travel internationally to restricted countries, recent travel to high risk states within the US, live with a family member that has traveled internationally to restricted countries or high risk states, or exposed to someone with COVID-19.

 - Suspending the cancellation fee

 - Minimizing foot traffic at the office

-- Only patients with appointments come to the office.
+- Only patients with appointments will be allowed in the office.

 - Patients that are minors or patients that require assistance may have only one responsible party attend the visit with the patient.